PyChina/weekly/content/Issue/issue-379.md

 - [你爱 Python 的 35 个单词](https://pycoders.com/link/2105/web)
     + MICHAEL MOREHOUSE

-“I’m going to try, in this post and the ones that follow, to shed some light on the meaning of – and a little of the etymological history behind – the fundamental units of Python fluency.
-In this first part we will start with the most basic of those units, Python’s 35 keywords.”
+"I'm going to try, in this post and the ones that follow, to shed some light on the meaning of – and a little of the etymological history behind – the fundamental units of Python fluency.
+In this first part we will start with the most basic of those units, Python's 35 keywords."